jobtalle/myr.js/README.md

 ```

 # Objects
 Two types of **myr.js** objects exist.
 There are objects that are exposed through a **myr.js** context.
-These objects can only be used by that context.
+These objects can only be used for that context.
 They can be initialized as follows:

 ```javascript
 // Create a Myriad context